SvenGroen/Diffusion-based-Tabular-Data-Synthesis/README.md

 adding the project folder to the `PYTHONPATH` manually, like in the [original implementation](https://github.com/rotot0/tab-ddpm).

 Installing it through pip locally allows easy installation for Windows and Linux users.
-Any changes that you make to the code (which is encouraged) will automatically discovered any used as well.
+Any changes that you make to the code (which is encouraged) will automatically discovered and used as well.

 5. Download and Setup the dataset: